awsdocs/aws-batch-user-guide/doc_source/create-compute-environment.md

    1. \(Optional\) Expand **Additional settings: launch template, user specified AMI**\.

-      1. \(Optional\) For **Launch template**, select an existing Amazon EC2 launch template to configure your compute resources; the default version of the template is automatically populated\.
+      1. \(Optional\) For **Launch template**, select an existing Amazon EC2 launch template to configure your compute resources\.
+The default version of the template is automatically populated\.
 For more information, see [Launch template support](launch-templates.md)\.

       1. \(Optional\) For **Launch template version**, enter `$Default`, `$Latest`, or a specific version number to use\.
 **Important**
-After the compute environment is created, the launch template version used will not be changed, even if the `$Default` or `$Latest` version for the launch template is updated\.
+After the compute environment is created, the launch template version used isn't changed even if the `$Default` or `$Latest` version for the launch template is updated\.
 To use a new launch template version, create a new compute environment, add the new compute environment to the existing job queue, remove the old compute environment from the job queue, and delete the old compute environment\.

       1. <a name="enable-custom-ami-step"></a>\(Optional\) Check **Enable user\-specified AMI ID** to use your own custom AMI\.
 By default, AWS Batch managed compute environments use a recent, approved version of the Amazon ECS optimized AMI for compute resources\.
 You can create and use your own AMI in your compute environment by following the compute resource AMI specification\.
 For more information, see [Compute resource AMIs](compute_resource_AMIs.md)\.
 **Note**